Membership in the CCSW is open to all faculty, staff, and students who reflect diversity in:

-The membership shall include up to thirty to thirty-five individuals equally representing faculty, staff and students, who reflect diversity in culture, age, gender, academic units, university departments, and support services.
+The membership shall include individuals equally representing faculty, staff and students, who reflect diversity in culture, age, gender, academic units, university departments, and support services.

 Members shall be appointed by the chancellor upon recommendation from the Commission for one or two year terms, from July 1 - June 30.
 A member shall have the opportunity to serve consecutive terms but must reapply for a position on the Commission.

 Members will be approved by a majority vote of CCSW members, either at a regularly scheduled meeting or through electronic communications.